#9 in a series, following ‘Sock Puppet, son of Sock Puppet’. An earlier version appeared on LiveJournal in May, 2006.

 But in print, where there are no ratings or censors to worry about, it seems that such restraint is passé.
 George R. R. Martin is a brilliant and accomplished writer, but A Song of Ice and Fire is largely a paean to just the kind of pornographic violence and untherapeutic shock treatment that Ellison so caustically derides.
-Almost at the beginning of A Game of Thrones, a brother and sister commit incest in full view of a four-year-old child, and when they discover that they have been observed, throw him out of the window of a tall tower to get rid of the witness.
+Almost at the beginning of A Game of Thrones, a brother and sister commit incest in full view of a small child, and when they discover that they have been observed, throw him out of the window of a tall tower to get rid of the witness.
 That book and its sequels do not abound in sex scenes, but when sexual acts are portrayed they are nearly always instances of one perversion or another.
 We see huge numbers of characters slaughtered, maimed, mutilated, lavishly tortured, assassinated, betrayed to their deaths by their closest allies — a regular litany of ‘realism’.

 Martin’s plot is loosely based on the Wars of the Roses, but in some respects those wars were singularly genteel.
 Henry VI was carefully shuttled back and forth, a prisoner but alive and undamaged, from one side to another, for over a decade before the Yorkists felt secure enough in their hold on the throne to do away with him.
 The armed and titled hosts of the rival Plantagenets slaughtered one another with great gusto, but compared with the devastation of the Hundred Years’ War, the civil war in England sat lightly on the civil population, and the country in general was seldom despoiled and never lastingly impoverished.
 Scorched earth and Schrecklichkeit are not viable tactics for a combatant who intends to live off the taxes of the country he is trying to conquer.
 Winston Churchill has called the Wars of the Roses ‘a conflict in which personal hatreds reached their maximum, and from which mass effects were happily excluded.’
 A fair verdict, but not in the least applicable to Martin’s circus of horrors.
 Not until the Second World War did it become routine practice in this world to wage a war with such bloody-minded malice.
 But a generation that has been taught to think of every war as another Vietnam can scarcely be expected to know that.